Eval: subplots from RExpression overly condensed

 - return to default graphics, clean up

-#1 Updated by Dan Higgins over 10 years ago
+#1 Updated by Dan Higgins almost 11 years ago

 Differences in graphs created by R depend on the graphics device (i.e. png file, pdf file, or R plotting window and the device settings.
 RExpression automatically creates on png or pdf files.
 The size is set as parameters, but maybe some of the other settings should be varied.